Robe, South Australia: History

-Aboriginal use

-European use
+Early history

+Robe is situated on the ancestral lands of the Buandig and Ngarrindjeri peoples.

-Robe, one of the oldest towns in South Australia, was founded by the colonial government as a seaport, administrative centre and village just ten years after the Province of South Australia was established.
+Europeans founded the town of Robe on 19 March 1846, ten years after the Province of South Australia was established, as a seaport, administrative centre, and township.

 Robe was named after the fourth Governor of South Australia, Major Frederick Robe, who chose the site as a port in 1845.
 The town was proclaimed as a port in 1847.
-It became South Australia's second-busiest (after Port Adelaide) international port in the 1850s.
-Robe's trade was drawn from a large hinterland that extended into western Victoria, and many roadside inns were built to cater for the bullock teamsters bringing down the wool, including the 'Bush Inn' still standing on the outskirts of Robe.
-Exports included horses and sheep skins and wool.
+It became South Australia's second-busiest international port, after Port Adelaide, in the 1850s.
+Robe's trade was drawn from a large hinterland that extended into western Victoria, and many roadside inns were built to cater for the bullock teamsters bringing down the wool, including the Bush Inn, still standing on the outskirts of Robe.
+Exports included horses, sheep skins, and wool.

 The Customs House has been listed on the South Australian Heritage Register since 1980.

-A stone obelisk was built on Cape Dombey in 1852 to help ships navigate safely into the bay.
-Even so, there have been a number of shipwrecks along the coast in the area.
-An automatic lighthouse was built on higher ground in 1973.
+"Robe Walk"

-During the Victorian gold rushes around 1857, over 16,000 Chinese people landed at Robe to travel overland to the goldfields, as Victoria introduced a landing tax of £10 per person (more than the cost of their voyage) to reduce the number of Chinese immigrants.
-The immigrants then walked the 200 miles (320 km) to Ballarat and Bendigo.
+During the Victorian gold rushes after the discovery of gold in Victoria in 1851, the government of the colony of Victoria introduced a landing tax of £10 per person to deter Chinese immigrants – more than the cost of their voyage.
+To bypass the tax, more than 16,000 Chinese people landed at Robe to walk overland for 320 km to the goldfields, mainly at Ballarat and Bendigo.
+The walk became known as the "Robe Walk".

-Robe's importance decreased with the advent of railways which did not come to the town.
-It became a local service centre for the surrounding rural areas.
-It is still home to a fleet of fishing boats.
-Especially important are the local lobsters.
+Shipwrecks

+There have been a number of shipwrecks along the coast, with many occurring in the mid-19th century.
+They include: